wizeline/wize-docs/onboarding/README.md

 		<td colspan=2>
 			<ul>
 				<li>
-					work on bugs/features on internal projects using skills, tools, and practices relevant to their first post-onboarding assignment
+					Work on bugs/features on internal projects using skills, tools, and practices relevant to their first post-onboarding assignment
 				</li><li>
-					receive help and coaching on those skills, tools and practices to achieve at least a “minimal level set”
+					Receive help and coaching on those skills, tools and practices to achieve at least a “minimal level set”
 				</li><li>
-					receive assistance, coaching, guidance, <em>etc.</em>, from more “established” employees
+					Receive assistance, coaching, guidance, <em>etc.</em>, from more “established” employees
 				</li>
 			</ul>
 		</td>
 	</tr><tr>
 		<td>
-			receive some help and coaching from the "senior" new-hires in their 2nd week
+			Receive some help and coaching from the "senior" new-hires in their 2nd week
 		</td><td>
-			help coach and train the first-week cohort
+			Help coach and train the first-week cohort
 		</td>
 	</tr>
 </table>